Royal and Pontifical University of Mexico

-In 1910, during the regime of Porfirio Díaz, Justo Sierra merged and expanded Mexico City's decentralized colleges of higher education, founding the National Autonomous University of Mexico (UNAM).
-UNAM is a public university and considered the institutional heir of the earlier original University of Mexico, but under state rather than church control.
+During the regime of Porfirio Díaz, Justo Sierra merged and expanded Mexico City's decentralized colleges of higher education, founding the National Autonomous University of Mexico (UNAM).
+UNAM is a public university founded in 1910 and claims to be the institutional heir of the earlier original University of Mexico, but under state rather than church control.
+Today, the Pontifical University of Mexico is the only pontifical university which exists in Mexico, established by the Holy See.

 Organization

-The university was organized by five faculties: Theology, Laws, Fees, Medicine, and Arts.
+The university was organized by five faculties: Theology, Canon Law, Medicine, and Arts.
 The principal subjects or chairs (in Spanish, cátedras) were Prima and Vísperas, due to the initial class being in the morning and the second in the evening.
 The university granted different degrees such as bachiller, licenciado, maestro and doctor, which translate to bachelor, graduate, master and doctor respectively.